 Robynne is a graduate of McGill University with a double major in Psychology and International Development Studies.
 An extensive history in summer camping and love of working in child development led her to pursue her passion for outdoor education and camping after graduation.

 When she's not at camp, Robynne enjoys playing board games, going for walks with her family dog, cooking and baking, singing, and playing the guitar.
 She loves learning about the way human minds work.

-Bridget “Minky” Tilly has worked at Cairn behind the scenes since 2007.
+Bridget Tilly has worked at Cairn behind the scenes since 2007.
 She is often the first person you’ll talk to when you call.
 Bridget handles all registrations, can answer any questions or concerns you might have, and also deals with the finance for camp.
-She’s the “local” person with the contacts, having lived in Baysville for over 17 years.
-Camp staff see her as the camp mother and she adores them.

-Although primarily office based, Bridget is proud to say she has done Cairn’s high ropes, climbed the ‘wall” and “zipped” down the line.
+Although primarily office based, Bridget is proud to say she has done Cairn’s high ropes, climbed the ‘wall” and “zipped” down the zip line.
 She also loves taking part in the ad-hoc kickball championships with the staff and LITs.
-She gets a wee bit too excited and has often lost a shoe while running wildly from base-to-base.

 Bridget has lived in Scotland, England, the US and here in Canada.
 Her professional background is project management, continuing education and training and human resources.
 She is a graduate of the University of Glasgow and has post grad diplomas from the Institute of Personnel Management.
 She has been a member of her local church, Bethune, since 1999.